1 John 1:2

 We smile, but the fact is, we’ve all told some whoppers.
 Oh, we tolerate some lies, calling them exaggerations—like when we add a few inches to the big fish we caught.
 We aren’t that tolerant, however, when lied to and cheated in a business deal or when an untruth threatens our reputation.
 Yet, anyone who says he’s without sin is telling the biggest lie of all.

 So where does that leave us?
 Guilty, according to 1 John 1:8.
 But notice the good news that follows in verse 9.
 “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
 That’s a truth we all need to hear.
-And that’s no lie! —— by Herbert Vander Lugt (Our Daily Bread, Copyright RBC Ministries, Grand Rapids, MI.
-Reprinted by permission.
-All rights reserved)
+And that’s no lie! —— by Herbert Vander Lugt (Reprinted by permission from Our Daily Bread Ministries.
+Please do not repost the full devotional without their permission.)

 Deceit lies hidden in our hearts—